H1B RFE: Everything You Need to Know

 If you do not have an attorney, it would be wise to get one.
 An attorney can make this process much easier and raise your chances of successfully applying for an H1B visa.
 Consult with an immigration attorney to manage the application and response process and ensure that you are doing everything right.
 A good immigration attorney has the expertise in H1B RFEs to help you navigate the process successfully.

 Attempting to navigate issues that pertain to H1B Visas and Requests for Evidence from the USCIS is usually not a very good idea.
 These are very complex issues and, without help from a professional with the kind of knowledge and experience to work through them successfully, you're likely not going to get the kind of results you would like.

 How Long Does It Take to Get a Decision?

 If you need help with an H1B RFE, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.